rks101/eglinux/README.md

 ### `top`

 The `top` command:
-- For a real-time view of a running Linux system, use the `top` command to display Linux processes with PID, CPU, and memory usage, time elapsed since starting the processes, etc. It is interactive, and the output gets updated dynamically.
+- For a real-time view of a running Linux system, use the `top` command to display Linux processes with PID, CPU, and memory usage, accumulated CPU time since starting the processes, etc. It is interactive, and the output gets updated dynamically.
-- Avoid using top for a long time on servers with active users.
 - To get a point-in-time view from the top at any instant, use `top -bn1`, and this is helpful in quiet scripts.
 - To sort output from the top (by %MEM, %CPU, TIME+) using -o and the required sort option.